alan-turing-institute/BridgeAI/communications/README.md

 # Directories and Files for Communications

-Here are recommendations of directories (main bullet points) and files (sub-bullet points) that can be shared within the `communications` folder of a project repository.

-* [ ] Communications channels
+In the communication folder you will be find

-* [ ] Onboarding materials
+* [ ] Bi-weekly announcements (sent to Turing Workstreams, including ISAs and AAs)
-* [ ] Meeting notes - provide a template
-* [ ] Main contacts - be careful of GDPR rules when sharing details
-* [ ] Regular updates - weekly, bi-weekly or monthly announcements like bulletin or newsletter
-* [ ] Promotion and outreach materials
+* [ ] BridgeAI Annual report 2024

+Community Call meeting notes and presentations are available at the project management folder.